allscale/allscale_amdados/README.md

 Python-based prototype (./python) is a simplified version of the application for testing and comparison against C++ implementation.

 Prerequisites:
-1) Python3 + numpy + scipy + matplotlib.
+(1) Python3 + numpy + scipy + matplotlib.
-2) 'ffmpeg' utility for generating AVI files (installable from Ubuntu 16.04 repository).
+(2) 'ffmpeg' utility for generating AVI files (installable from the standard
+    Ubuntu 16.04 repository).
-3) optional 'mplayer' for playing AVI files, e.g. mplayer -nosound -x 512 -y 512 output/field.avi
+(3) optional 'mplayer' for playing AVI files, e.g.
+        mplayer -nosound -x 512 -y 512 output/field.avi
-   mplayer is also installable from the standard Ubuntu 16.04 repository.
+    'mplayer' is also installable from the standard Ubuntu 16.04 repository.

 In order to run Python prototype, standing in the project root directory:
-        python3 ./python/Amdados.py
-or, if you want just to generate observations:
-        python3 ./python/Amdados.py -g
+        python3 ./python/Amdados2D.py

-Results will appear in ./output folder, such as a sequence of fields, AVI file where all the field are put together or a file of observations (observations.bin).
+Results will appear in the "./output" folder, such as a sequence of fields, AVI file where all the field are put together, etc.
+Suppose the script had finished successfully, then user can run the following commands to visualize the results (from the project root directory):

+    # play the [t]rue density field AVI file:
+        bash ./scripts/python/show_results.sh -t

+    # play [b]oth fields - the true density field and data assimilation solution:
+        bash ./scripts/python/show_results.sh -b

+    # plot the relative [d]ifference between the true density field and
+    # data assimilation solution:
+        bash ./scripts/python/show_results.sh -d

+Note, the output of the Python scrip depends on few state flags defined at the beginning of Amdados2D.py script file (see the description therein):
+    conf.generate_video
+    conf.generate_text_output
+    conf.generate_observations_only

+There are also 1D and 2D Matlab implementations of the same algorithm as in Amdados2D.py called Amdados1D.m and Amdados2D.m respectively.
+Matlab version is faster and more readable.
+It can be run in terminal (from the project root directory) as described at the beginning of each script.
+The script Amdados2D.m produces only "./output/both_fields.avi".